scexao-org/scexaoWEB/README.md

 ## Creating a new sub-page

-- Create a .web directory, following this convention: <Number><name>.web.
-The number is used to pick the order.
+- Create a .web directory, following this convention: 123name.web.
+The number is used to pick the order in which the page will appear in the menu.
-- Inside the .web directory, create a title.txt file containing the title that should appear in the menu
+- Inside the .web directory, create a title.txt file containing the title that should appear in the menu.
+Keep it short, and a single line.
 - Place the html content in file content.html

 To include the new page in the repo, remember to run :